skedgo/fastgo-react-native/docs/README.md

 [diagram]: FastGoEndpointsSimpleDiagram.png "Endpoints Diagram"

 In this post, we will focus on the routing group.
-We will use the `regions` endpoint to get the server URLs and the available modes we need to use to compute our routes, the `routing` endpoint to compute the actual trips, and then, use the `trip update` URL to get real-time updates of our recently computed trip.
+We will use the `regions` endpoint to get the available modes we need to use to compute our routes, the `routing` endpoint to compute the actual trips, and then, use the `trip update` URL to get real-time updates of our recently computed trip.

 ## Let's begin

-As mentioned earlier, we first need to know to which server we can send our requests.
-This is because the TripGo API platform is composed by several servers around the globe, but not every server has every region.
-Also, if there’s an error connecting to one server, we can switch to the next available one.
-Note that this is the only time were we need a specific base url (https://tripgo.skedgo.com/satapp), all the remaining base URLs will be obtained from this first request.

-So, hitting `https://tripgo.skedgo.com/satapp/regions.json` will return the list of available regions and modes.
-We can search the JSON response for [city] and get the list of URLs, which will become our set of base URLs to use for the following requests.
-We can cache this response, but still need to refresh it regularly, as those URLs may change without notice, and new regions or modes might get added.
+As mentioned earlier, we first need to get the available modes.
+So, hitting `https://api.tripgo.com/v1/regions.json` will return the list of available regions and modes.
+We can search the JSON response for [city] and get the list of modes available.
+We can cache this response, but still need to refresh it regularly, as new regions or modes might get added.

 ### Request